crocs-muni/coinjoin-analysis/README.md

 ```
 parse_dumplings.py --cjtype ww2 --action plot_coinjoins --target-path path_to_results
 ```
-This command generates several files with analysis and visualization of executed coinjoins.
+This command generates several files containing an analysis and visualization of executed coinjoins.
 For visualizations, both png and pdf file formats are generated - use *.pdf where necessary as not all details may be visible in larger *.png files.

 The files are named using the following convention:
   - ```_values_``` means visualization of values of coinjoin inputs